leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 24.png)

 Of course, neither of these methods are foolproof.
-If you don't have a large enough sample size of text, it's hard to do frequency analysis.
+If you don't have a large enough sample size of text, it's hard to do frequency analysis or verify it via the checking models.
 Grover also gets false positives, such as wrongly claiming that Allen Ginsberg's poem [Howl](https://www.poetryfoundation.org/poems/49303/howl "Howl") was written by a machine \[50\].

 That said, having such methods still available make me less fearful of the dangers of fake machine generated text.
 In the worst case scenario, everyone will have to install some browser extension that scans the page and warns you if it thinks the text was fake.
 Perhaps something like the ad blockers of today?